MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 	3. What's risk does the user present to your organization?<br>Look at the list in the bottom pane, which provides you with each activity and each alert related to the user to helps you start understanding what type of risk the user represents so you can start deeper investigation.

   >[!NOTE]
-  >It is important to remember that the **User** page provides insights from the last 7 days.
+  >It is important to remember that while the **User** page provides information for devices, resources, and accounts across all activities, the investigation priority score is the sum of all risky activities and alerts over the last 7 days.

 ## Investigate a user